Every Business Owner Exits Eventually

 Most business owners think of their business as their primary family legacy.
 After the sale, that changes.
 The business is gone.
 What remains is the wealth it generated, and how that wealth is structured will determine what it means for your family for decades beyond your lifetime.

-The sale of your business is not a financial event in isolation.
-It changes your tax profile, your estate composition, your income sources, and your family's financial future simultaneously.
 The estate plan you have today was almost certainly designed around a business-owner profile.
 After the sale, that plan needs to be rebuilt around a post-sale asset profile.
 These are meaningfully different plans.

 The Estate Tax Question Most Owners Are Not Asking

-A business that sells and generates several million dollars in after-tax proceeds, combined with other assets, can easily create an estate tax exposure that did not exist before the sale.
-Many business owners who were not planning for estate taxes find they need to recalculate after a significant liquidity event.
 The planning window to address this, through gifting strategies, trust structures, and coordinated wealth transfers, is open now.
 Waiting until after the sale to address it is waiting until after the opportunity has passed.

 Creating Abundant Family Wealth for Generations